 By January 2021, QSR menu prices had grown around 6.2% higher over the course of the previous year.
 By the end of 2021, menu prices of fast food chains were 7.1% higher than in 2020.

 If these trends continue, we could be paying more for our favorite burger and fries than we first thought.

-We may see employment increasing as the global economy recovers.
-However, new fast food trends emerging from the pandemic — such as AI and upgraded drive-thrus — are also forcing many fast food chains to rethink how they operate.
-And this could lead to less dependence on employees (more on that later).
+While we may see a rebound in employment as the global economy recovers, the emergence of new fast food trends resulting from the pandemic, such as the integration of AI and the upgrading of drive-thrus, is leading many fast food chains to reconsider their operational strategies.
+Consequently, this could lead to decreased reliance on human employees.

 Fast food companies want to keep costs low.
 Unfortunately, that usually comes at the expense of employee wages.

 The median hourly wage of a fast food worker in the US is $11.47.
 However, 25% of employees in the fast food sector earn less than $9.52 an hour, which is just $2.27 higher than the US minimum wage.

 The reality for fast food workers is that they’re more likely to live close to the poverty line.
 Around 52% of fast food workers in the US are enrolled in a public program offering financial support, compared to 25% of the entire US workforce.

 While every one of us probably loves a bit of fast food, some of us visit fast food franchises more often than others.
 How we consume fast food is affected by location, age, and even the time of day.

 In 2018, 31.57% of American adults claimed they ate fast food 1-3 times a week, which was a reduction from 37.58% in 2016.

 A further 15.8% of adults opted for fast food meals 4-6 times a week, which means some Americans are consuming fast food almost daily.
 Interestingly, this figure has increased since 2016, when just 10.55% of US adults ate fast food for 4-6 of their weekly meals.